Butterfield Overland Despatch (1865-1870) - Initially developed by David A. Butterfield (no relation to

 equipment and supplies.

-By January, 1866 the David Butterfield's Overland Dispatch was in
+By January, 1866 the David Butterfield's Overland Despatch was in

 financial trouble and the company was reorganized with David Bray becoming the president.
 However, it was